 In other cases, marital assets may be overlooked during divorce even when neither spouse is intentionally trying to do so.

 Red Flags that a spouse may be Hiding Assets

 The following are possible red flags regarding hidden assets:

-- One spouse controlled and/or managed the bulk of the financial resources during the marriage.
+- One spouse controlled and/or managed the financial resources during the marriage.

-- One spouse controlled and/or managed the bulk of the expenses during the marriage.
+- One spouse controlled and/or managed expenses during the marriage.

-- One spouse doesn’t know about all of the marital assets.
+- A spouse doesn’t know about all of the marital assets or their values.

-- Neither spouses understand what marital property is or realize what each spouse is entitled to in a divorce.
+- Neither spouse realizes what he or she is entitled to in a divorce.

-- Only one spouse understands what marital property is and realizes what each spouse is entitled to in a divorce.
+- Only one spouse understands what each is entitled to in a divorce.

 - One spouse was solely in charge of doing the taxes during the marriage.